University of Otago PhD Application Process

 The University also has a searchable expertise database, which allows users to enter research-related keywords (e.g. “cancer”) to identify researchers interested in that area.
 Even if making initial contact with a PhD coordinator, you may want to consider potential supervisors suitable to your interests from the outset, and suggest such potential supervisors when contacting the coordinator.

-See also University of Otagouni Main Enrolment Period
+See also University of Otagouni Minor subject

 If a department expresses interest in your proposed study, they will guide you through the next stages of application, which will hopefully culminate in informal departmental acceptance of your PhD project and/or an endorsement to proceed to a formal application for admission.
 Processes for reaching this stage can vary across departments: some will require reasonably fully developed research proposals, which may need to be assessed by a departmental committee, while others may grant acceptance on the basis of a broad research outline which can be further developed after admission.
 Note that it is possible to receive supervision from more than one department if this is deemed to be useful or appropriate for your research.